AustinByrd98/Stories-from-the-land-of-Nif/readme.md

 * Design elements implemented using HTML5 and CSS3.

-## <a name="nextsteps"></a>Project Next Steps
+## <a name="next-steps"></a>Project Next Steps
-* I have plans on expanding the game to have more stories and maybe the abbility to pick your story
+* I have plans on expanding the game to have more stories and maybe the ability to pick your story
 * Users will be able to upgrade their items from the inventory

 ## <a name="deployment"></a>Deployed Link